 Carpeting is one of the great American inventions of the 20th century.
 Convenient, comfortable, inexpensive.
 Most importantly, carpets are also great heat and sound insulators.
-Unfortunately, in some cases they may also serve as a home to various pests.
+Unfortunately, in some cases, they may also serve as a home to various pests.
 Microscopic dust mites and tiny silverfish worms are just at the top of the list.
 Carpets contaminated with nutritious protein from dropped food, in such establishments as restaurants and sports clubs, create perfect breeding grounds for these disease carriers.
 Canadian and American Lung Associations recommend that carpets in restaurants are cleaned on a monthly basis, while household carpets should be cleaned at least once per year.
 Most importantly, to guarantee the best results and avoid damage, it is recommended that your carpets are cleaned only by professionals.
-Proper pressures and thermal treatment of your carpet is possible only with truck-mounted equipment.
+Proper pressures and thermal treatment of your carpet are possible only with truck-mounted equipment.
 The choice of a correct disinfectant solution is also very important.
-Only after such a cleaning would you be able to breathe and sleep easy.
+Only after such cleaning would you be able to breathe and sleep easily.
 Lastly, make sure not to purchase cheap, foreign-made wool carpets from department stores.
-On the reverse side of such carpets you should notice glued seams.
+On the reverse side of such carpets, you should notice glued seams.
 Such heavy industrial glue is a potent allergen by itself.

 Don’t let your house be an inspiration for a similar modern-day horror story!
 Change the filters of your ventilation systems on a regular basis!
-It is recommended that ventilation filters are changed every four month, while humidifier filters should be changed every autumn.
+It is recommended that ventilation filters are changed every four-month, while humidifier filters should be changed every autumn.

 Here at Comfort Clean, we recommend filters from “3M Canada”.
-This filter has served us well over the years, and it is the only brand of filters that is recommended by Canadian Lung Association.
+This filter has served us well over the years, and it is the only brand of filters that is recommended by the Canadian Lung Association.
 The cost of these filters may range from $20 to $25, depending on the size.
-While electronic filters may provide a similar level of protection, they are more expensive, and require maintenance, and some technical savvy.
-Furthermore, don’t forget that your cars have air filters as well, which require regular exchange.
-Lastly, don’t be tempted to buy cheap used-furniture store sofas.
+While electronic filters may provide a similar level of protection, they are more expensive, and require maintenance, and have some technical savvy.
+Furthermore, don’t forget that your cars have air filters as well, which require a regular exchange.
+Lastly, don’t be tempted to buy cheap used furniture store sofas.
 Avoid them even if you are getting them for free.
 In most cases, they are teeming with allergens, and the damage to your health might end up more costly.

 To summarise, a clean environment is the best way to prevent many respiratory illnesses.
 I hope that my suggestions will be helpful to you.
-Even if asthmatic symptoms of a single person are alleviated by my suggestions, I’ll consider my mission complete.
+Even if the asthmatic symptoms of a single person are alleviated by my suggestions, I’ll consider my mission complete.